-In this lecture, you will learn about olets, which is self-reinforced branch connection.
+In this lecture, you will learn about olets, which is a self-reinforced branch connection.

 There are two ways for branching from the run pipe.

-- 1st is a pipe to pipe branching.
-Either with reinforcement pad or with the help of standard tee.
-When we make opening in the pipe for the pipe to pipe branching without using TEE, it will weaken the pipe.
-To avoid this, additional reinforcement pad is welded to the pipe, this type of branch connection is fabricated at the site.
+- 1st is a pipe-to-pipe branching.
+Either with a reinforcement pad or with the help of a standard tee.
+When we make an opening in the pipe for the pipe to pipe branching without using TEE, it will weaken the pipe.
+To avoid this, an additional reinforcement pad is welded to the pipe, and this type of branch connection is fabricated at the site.

-- In the second method, instead of additional reinforcement pad, you used a heavier specially designed branch that works as a Self-reinforced branch.
+- In the second method, instead of an additional reinforcement pad, you used a heavier, specially designed branch that works as a Self-reinforced branch.

-- This Specially design branch connection is known as “Olets.”
-A Company called Bonney Forge has pioneered this concept and olet is their registered trademark.
+- This Specially designed branch connection is known as “Olets.”
+A Company called Bonney Forge has pioneered this concept, and olet is their registered trademark.

-- Whenever branch connections are required in size where reducing tees are not available and/or when the branch connections are of smaller size as compared to header size, Olets are generally used.
+- Whenever branch connections are required in size where reducing tees are not available and/or when the branch connections are smaller than header size, Olets are generally used.

-- Other standard available is MSS SP-97 that is Manufacturers Standardization Society
+- Another standard available is MSS SP-97 which is the Manufacturers Standardization Society.

 - Weldolet, Sockolet, Thredolet, Elbolet and Nipolet,

-- Special Olets such as Latrolet, Flexolet and Coupolet are also used sometimes.
-You will see each of them in next slides.
+- Special Olets such as Latrolet, Flexolet, and Coupolet are also used sometimes.

 - Weldolet is 90° branch connection

-- It Comes in full size or reducing size (Full size is when you take branch of the same size as run pipe size for example 3 inch to 3 inch.
+- It comes in full size or reducing the size (Full size is when you take a branch of the same size as run pipe size for example, 3 inch to 3 inch.
 And reducing size is when branch size is less than run pipe size 3 inch to 1 inch)

 - Weldolet’s end is suited for the butt welding connection.

-- Sockolet is same as weldolet but with socket end.
+- Sockolet is the same as weldolet but with socket end.

 - It is 90° branch connection

-- Comes in full size or reducing size
+- Comes in full size or reducing the size

-- End connection is suited for socket welding
+- The end connection is suited for socket welding

-- Thredolet is 90° branch connection comes with threaded end connection
+- Thredolet is 90° branch connection that comes with a threaded end connection

-- It also Comes in full size or reducing size
+- It also Comes in full size or reducing the size

-- End connection is suited for threaded joint
+- The end connection is suited for threaded joint

-- Elbolet is a special type of olets which fits on elbow surface.
+- Elbolet is a special type of olets that fits on the elbow surface.
 It is 90° branch connection and comes in different types of ends that suit for butt welding, socket welding and threaded joint

-- Nipolet is weldolet with extended pipe body.
+- Nipolet is a weldolet with an extended pipe body.
 As you can see in the image

 - Latrolet that is used for taking branch which is not at 90 degrees to run pipe.

-- Latrolet comes in a 45°or any other special degree as required by purchaser
+- Latrolet comes in a 45°or any other special degree as required by the purchaser.

-- Sweepolet is used for large size branch connection.
+- Sweepolet is used for large-size branch connections.

-- It provides smooth flow transition from run pipe to branch pipe.
+- It provides a smooth flow transition from a run pipe to a branch pipe.

-- Sweepolet is used in piping header and pressure vessel when smooth flow transition is necessary and standard tee cannot be used.
+- Sweepolet is used in piping header and pressure vessel when smooth flow transition is necessary, and a standard tee cannot be used.